Skip to main content

 IP Addresses for Webhooks

-For teams with advanced security practices, you must add our IP addresses to an approved list to ensure that only trusted traffic from our services can access your webhook endpoints.
+For teams with advanced security practices, you must add our IP addresses to an approved list to ensure that only trusted incoming traffic from our services can reach your webhook endpoints.

 US Deployment refers to customers working on Encord’s US-hosted instance, rather than simply being located in the United States.